 Licensees are required to implement an FFD program for construction; licensees may implement a program that meets the requirements contained in 10 CFR Part 26, Subpart K, or they may choose to implement a full testing program (i.e., compliant with subparts A through H, N and O of 10 CFR Part 26).
 If the licensee implemented an FFD program that meets the requirements contained in 10 CFR Part 26, Subpart K, then inspectors will evaluate the finding to determine if the program elements in IP 81504 have been met.
 If the licensee implemented a full testing program, then inspectors will evaluate the finding to determine if the program elements in IP 71130.08 have been met.

+04.01 Determining the significance of a finding.

 Identify the program that the licensee is implementing to discern which program elements apply (IP 81504 or IP 71130.08).

-Refer to Figure determine the number of in Tier I, Tier II, and Tier III that are impacted by the finding. program elements contained within box, constitute program element
+Refer to Figure 1, “Construction Fitness-for-Duty Significance Determination Process Worksheet,” to determine the number of program elements in Tier I, Tier II, and Tier III that are impacted by the finding.
+If multiple program elements are contained within a single box, all elements identified will constitute one program element when counting impacted values.

-Determine if the deficiency in the FFD program resulted in unfit personnel working on safety-related or security-related structurescomponents.
+Determine if the deficiency in the FFD program resulted in unfit personnel working on safety-related or security-related structures, systems, and components (SSCs).
+An unfit individual is a person, determined by licensee, who is not trustworthy and reliable and/or cannot safely and competently perform assigned duties and responsibilities due to mental or physical impairment from any cause.

-Refer to Figure 2 Section A, to determine the finding’s impact on the total number of program elements under each tier.
+Refer to Figure 2, “Construction Fitness-for-Duty Significance Determination Process Assessment Table,” Section A, to determine the finding’s impact on the total number of program elements under each tier.
 The finding’s impact is determined through a combination of the number of program elements impacted by the finding and whether or not work was or could have been conducted by unfit personnel on safety-related or security-related SSCs.
 The number in the applicable row below the number of impacted program elements in each tier will be assigned to the finding.
-For example, if three program elements in Tier I were impacted, but no work was conducted on safety-related or security-related SSCs by unfit personnel, then 2 be assigned for Tier I. If three program elements in Tier I were impacted and work was conducted on safety-related or security-related SSCs by unfit then 4 be assigned for Tier I. Assign a number to the finding for each tier.
+For example, if three program elements in Tier I were impacted, but no work was conducted on safety-related or security-related SSCs by unfit personnel, then a “2” would be assigned for Tier I. If three program elements in Tier I were impacted and work was conducted on safety-related or security-related SSCs by unfit personnel, then a “4” would be assigned for Tier I. Assign a number to the finding for each tier.
+If no program elements were impacted under a tier, the value will yield zero.

-Determine the significance of the finding by adding the numbers assigned to Tier I, Tier II, and Tier III, and applying the total to the range specified in Figure 2, Section B.
+Determine the significance of the finding by adding the numbers assigned to Tier I, Tier II, and Tier III, and then applying the total point value to the range specified in Figure 2, Section B.

 Findings with a total point value within a range of 0 - 6 have a significance of GREEN.